How are commercial auto insurance premiums calculated?

 1. Type of insurance

 Whether you own, lease, or rent your vehicle will determine the kind of commercial auto insurance you need.
-For owners, a regular commercial auto policy is typically the best bet.
+For business-owned vehicles, a regular commercial auto policy is typically required.
 For those who rent or lease, hired and non-owned auto insurance (HNOA) can protect against some risks.

-Owned auto insurance is generally more inclusive (covering property damage and liability suits), whereas HNOA only covers your business for lawsuits over accidents in a non-owned vehicle.
+Owned auto insurance is generally more inclusive (covering property damage and liability suits), whereas HNOA only covers your business for lawsuits related to accidents in a non-owned vehicle.
 Usually, the less coverage a policy offers, the less you can expect to pay for the plan.

 2. Where and how much you drive